lentzi90/kube-ops/README.md

 - Backing up only etcd data and root certificate is not enough.
 Old secrets (tokens) will not be valid and cause applications to fail.
 (Kube-proxy is one example.)
-- Coredns running on the master at first.
-This will make all pods loose DNS if/when the master goes down.
-If the coredns pods are moved to some other node (by killing them after other nodes have joined) all applications will continue to operate normally when the master goes down.
+- Coredns is running on the control-plane at first.
+This will make all pods loose DNS if/when the control-plane goes down.
+If the coredns pods are moved to some other node (by killing them after other nodes have joined) all applications will continue to operate normally when the control-plane goes down.
 - Vagrant may occasionally try to run the ansible provisioner for all VMs.
 If this happens, just `Ctrl + C` and start it again with `vagrant provision`.
 (You'll notice this by looking for duplicate tasks and output.)